IncDocAdmin/docs/docs/eva/security/sso.md

 # Using Single Sign-On

-SSO enables easy access to **AI for Work** using your existing identity provider.
-With SSO, your users can log on once, for example, to your company account, and when accessing AI for Work, the system can automatically use the same login credentials.
+SSO enables easy access to **(In) Business Productivity** using your existing identity provider.
+With SSO, your users can log on once, for example, to your company account, and when accessing (In) Business Productivity, the system can automatically use the same login credentials.

-Administrators can configure Single Sign-On (SSO) authentication for **AI for Work** using one of the following sign-on protocols or methods:
+Administrators can configure Single Sign-On (SSO) authentication for **(In) Business Productivity** using one of the following sign-on protocols or methods:

 * OpenID Connect
 * Security Assertion Markup Language (SAML)
 * WS-Federation sign-on protocol.

-Depending on the security required for your company, you can enable or disable Single Sign-On (SSO) for users accessing the **AI for Work**.
+Depending on the security required for your company, you can enable or disable Single Sign-On (SSO) for users accessing the **(In) Business Productivity**.
 Turn on the toggle **Enable SSO** to enable Single Sign-On.
 <img src="../images/sso.png" alt="sso" title="sso" style="border: 1px solid gray; zoom:80%;">

 ## Configure Sign-on Protocol